What Expats From Guatemala Need To Know About Health Insurance

 Differences in Maternity Care for Guatemalans

 Another significant difference between Guatemala and other countries is the average age of a woman’s first pregnancy.
 Guatemala has the highest rate of teenage pregnancy in Latin American.
-A five to ten year difference between the average age of first pregnancy in Guatemala and that of other countries is not unusual.
+A five to the ten-year difference between the average age of first pregnancy in Guatemala and other countries is not unusual.
 As such, expats from Guatemala can except some different attitudes and opinions when discussing obstetrical care.

 Guatemalan Expats and Medical Pluralism

-Among Indigenous Guatemalan there is high support for medical pluralism.
+Among Indigenous Guatemalans, there is high support for medical pluralism.
 This refers to the intersection of beliefs regarding traditional healing and biomedical healthcare.
-Depending on where Guatemalan expats relocate, they may find that there is little sympathy or support towards medical pluralism.
-Alternatively, in many countries it’s popular.
+Depending on where Guatemalan expats relocate, they may find little sympathy or support towards medical pluralism.
+Alternatively, in many countries, it’s popular.
 Popular, but only enjoyed by the rich.
 They’re the only people who can afford to pay privately for alternative care and private practitioners whose beliefs align with their own.
-That said, many international public healthcare systems have made slow steps towards gradually integrating spiritual concerns and broader beliefs into their policies.
+Many international public healthcare systems have made slow steps towards gradually integrating spiritual concerns and broader beliefs into their policies.
 Before you purchase a private health insurance plan, research your preferred private practitioners to be sure they accept insurance.

 Guatemalan expats returning home, unfortunately, have very little support from the government in terms of reintegrating.
-The healthcare system remains strained and the process of finding a family physician for ongoing care is a serious challenge.
-Expats returning to Guatemala should bring along several copies of their medical records in both print and electronic form.
-This will allow them to easily get reestablished with medical providers.
-As well, it’s a smart idea to formally appoint a friend overseas as your proxy should you need additional copies of your records.
+The healthcare system remains strained, and the process of finding a family physician for ongoing care is a serious challenge.
+Expats returning to Guatemala should bring several copies of their medical records in both print and electronic form.
+This will allow them to get reestablished with medical providers easily.
+As well, it’s a smart idea to appoint a friend overseas as your proxy formally should you need additional copies of your records.
 As well, not all pharmacies in Guatemala carry international brand names or extensive stock.
 It possible, speak to your physician about bringing extra medication back to Guatemala and what you should know before transitioning to a different brand.